lfit/releng-global-jjb/docs/jjb/lf-ci-jobs.rst

     :JVM_OPTIONS: JVM Options to pass to Java. (default: null)
     :FS_ROOT: File system root for the workspace. (default: "/w")
     :NODE_PROPERTIES: Node properties. (default: null)
-    :RETENTION_TIME: Number of minutes to wait for an idle slave to be used again before it's removed.
-If set to -1, the slave will be kept forever. (default: 0)
+    :RETENTION_TIME: Number of minutes to wait for an idle minion before removing it from the system.
+If set to -1, the minion will stick around forever. (default: 0)
     :CONNECTION_TYPE: The connection type for Jenkins to connect to the build minion.
 Valid options: JNLP, SSH. (default: "SSH")